artela-network/artela-docs/docs/develop/client/Ethereum Clients Support/ethereum-tx.md

 You could use web3.js to interact with Artela Network as well.

+Below is an example that use ethereum web3.js to send transaction to Artela Testnet.

-## 1. Create and top up your account
+### 1. Create and top up your account

 Skip this if you have already got an account of Artela Testnet.

 To create and top up your account, refers to [Create Account of Artela Testnet](/)

-## 2. Deploy contract with your account
+### 2. Deploy contract with your account

 Write and compile your contract first, then run the script to deploy your contract to Artela Testnet.